quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Missense mutations in *Setmar* are unlikely to contribute to epistasis in the BXDs

 Unlike *Ogg1* and *Mbd4*, *Setmar* does not participate directly in base-excision repair, though its primate ortholog plays an indirect role in the repair of double-stranded DNA breaks via non-homologous end joining (NHEJ).
-In anthropoid primates, *SETMAR* encodes a fusion of two functional domains: a SET domain-containing histone methyltransferase and a tranposase domain from the *Mariner* family (MAR) [@PMID:16672366]; the mouse *Setmar* ortholog only encodes the histone methyltransferase domain.
+In anthropoid primates, *SETMAR* encodes a fusion of two functional domains: a SET domain-containing histone methyltransferase and a transposase domain from the *Mariner* family (MAR) [@PMID:16672366]; the mouse *Setmar* ortholog only encodes the histone methyltransferase domain.
 In human cell lines, *SETMAR* localizes to induced double-strand breaks (DSBs) and dimethylates nearby H3K36, which promotes the recruitment of DNA repair components involved in NHEJ to the DSB [@PMID:21187428].
 There is also evidence that overexpression of *SETMAR* (also known as *Metnase*) improves the efficiency of NHEJ [@PMID:16332963] and leads to increased cell survival following exposure to ionizing radiation [@PMID:16332963].
 Point mutations in either the SET or MAR domains significantly reduced the ability of *SETMAR* to promote non-homologous end joining and DNA repair [@PMID:16332963;@PMID:24573677;@PMID:21491884], suggesting that both domains are needed for its role in DNA repair.